 Living without a license after a driving while impaired (DWI) charge can be incredibly difficult in North Carolina.
-David R. Teddy of Teddy, Meekins, and Talbert is experienced working with DWI cases, as he wrote the original version of The DWI Trial Notebook in 2005.
+David R. Teddy of Teddy, Meekins & Talbert, P.L.L.C., is experienced working with DWI cases, as he wrote the original version of The DWI Trial Notebook in 2005.
 Also, handling so many of these cases, he knows how DWIs can dramatically affect your work, family, and personal life.

 DUI License Suspension in North Carolina